cdowebcast/jquery-simplerating/README.md

  $('#rating-difficulty').simplerating({
              rating_number: 5, // MAXIMUM RATING AVAILABLE THE USER
              image: '/images/star.png', // IMAGE USED FOR THE RATING SYSTEM
-             hidden_input: 'rank_simplerating', // THE ID OF YOUR HIDDEN INPUT CONTAINING THE USER'S CHOICE
+             hidden_input: 'rating_simplerating', // THE ID OF YOUR HIDDEN INPUT CONTAINING THE USER'S CHOICE
              image_width: '32px', // OPTIONNAL, IF YOU NEED TO RESIZE THE IMAGE
              initial_rating: 1, // OPTIONNAL, INITIAL RATING
              callback_on_click: 'sendRating', // OPTIONNAL, NAME OF THE FUNCTION WITHOUT () CALLED WHEN THE USER CLICK ON A RATING
-			 rating_text: {0 : 'Worst', 1 : 'Poor', 2 : 'Correct', 3 : 'Not bad', 4 : 'Great', 5 : 'Awesome'} // TEXT DISPLAYED ACCORDING TO THE RATING CHOSEN
+			 rating_text: {0 : 'Worst', 1 : 'Poor', 2 : 'Correct', 3 : 'Not bad', 4 : 'Great', 5 : 'Awesome'} // OPTIONNAL, TEXT DISPLAYED ACCORDING TO THE RATING CHOSEN, THE "0" RATING IS OPTIONNAL
         });
 ```
 Don't forget to check the rating chosen (into the hidden input) on your server side's script